getoffmyhack/XcodeAVR/readme.md

 XcodeAVR is an Xcode project template that creates a working AVR build environment integrated into Xcode.
 This will allow you to build, flash and do (limited) debugging from within Xcode.

+The template is also set up to include the avr-libc header files as well as the MCU specific header files such that code completion will work as expected with register names, etc. from within Xcode.

 Although this will work with Arduino boards using the Arduino bootloader, this is __*NOT*__ an Arduino development environment and does not use nor need anything related to the Arduino tool chain and its libraries.

 The accompanying Makefile was built to work stand-alone from the command line as well as integrated in the Xcode project template.